act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 ## Assumptions

-- This rule assumes that the `lang` [attribute value][] is used to indicate the language of a section of the content.
+This rule assumes that the `lang` [attribute value][] is used to indicate the language of a section of the content.
 If the `lang` [attribute value][] is used for something else (for example to indicate the programming language of a `code` element), the content may still conform to WCAG despite failing this rule.

-- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [BCP 47][] syntax.
+This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [BCP 47][] syntax.

-- This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).
+This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).

+No [user stylesheets](https://drafts.csswg.org/css-cascade/#cascade-origin-user) are used and no changes to the [user agent default style sheet](https://drafts.csswg.org/css-cascade/#cascade-origin-ua) are in place, otherwise the test cases might have different outcomes of the ones presented here.

 ## Accessibility Support